cpetersen/lighthouse-iphone/README.markdown

 # BUGS
 * activity indicator doesn't appear on second and third page view
+* load ticket body-html instead of body
+* UiWebView Race Condition
 * ERRORS
 	* remove "more tickets" row when there are no more tickets
 	* when you reach the last page of tickets, it keeps reloading
-* CUSTOM TABLE CELLS
-	* customize "more tickets" cell

 # FUTURE
 * get changesets